Dogs at Weddings – How to Include Your FURRY FRIENDS in the Big Day

 Name a cocktail after them.
 Bonus points for a little illustrated drinks menu!

-Use their face on your stationery (save the dates, invites, menus… go wild).
+Use their face on your stationery (save-the-dates, invites, menus… go wild).

 Have a little photo of them at the bar or on your welcome table.